benchmark

 Several points to note:

-1. If you want to use your own problem library, please check the README.txt in the directory 'problems/' or the guidance in our website for more details.
+2. If you want to use your own problem library, please refer to the guidance on our website or the README on GitHub for more details.

 • Options for profiles and plots: benchmark_id, solver_names, feature_stamp, errorbar_type, savepath, max_tol_order, merit_fun, run_plain, score_only, summarize_performance_profiles, summarize_data_profiles, summarize_log_ratio_profiles, summarize_output_based_profiles, silent, semilogx, normalized_scores, score_weight_fun, score_fun, solvers_to_load, line_colors, line_styles, line_widths, bar_colors.